kfatehi/riva_tts_proxy/README.md

 # Nvidia Riva TTS Proxy

-This webserver wraps the Nvidia Riva gRPC client within an easy-to-use HTTP JSON API

 Nvidia Riva is a next-gen text-to-speech system.
 The text-to-speech (TTS) pipeline implemented for the Riva TTS service is based on a two-stage pipeline.
 Riva first generates a mel-spectrogram using the first model, and then generates speech using the second model.
 This pipeline forms a TTS system that enables you to synthesize natural sounding speech from raw transcripts without any additional information such as patterns or rhythms of speech.

+This webserver wraps the Nvidia Riva gRPC client within an easy-to-use HTTP JSON API.
+It also handles some shortcomings of using Riva TTS directly, these are:
+- sentence tokenization (Riva does not support more than once sentence per inference request)
+- automatic retry (inference fails for unknown reasons, randomly, rarely, but annoyingly.
+This can be safely retried without being seen by the client and happens so fast it is not noticed, so we do it here.)
+- streaming output of batch-mode inference outputs (batch mode sounds better, but means you can't stream, but we are tokenizing sentences anyway, so we stream batch mode)
+- transcoding into various (per-request, user-selected) formats using PyAV

 ## Requirements